curv3d/curv/README.rst

 Hardware and OS Requirements
 ============================
-Linux, MacOS (intel & apple silicon) and Windows (native) are supported.
+Linux, MacOS (intel & apple silicon) and Windows (native & WSL) are supported.

+In order to export meshes (STL files, etc) using the fast ``-Ojit`` method, you need to have a C++ compiler installed (GCC or Clang), and you need the ``glm`` C++ math library installed.
+These things will already be installed if you have built Curv from scratch using the build instructions.
+Otherwise, if you are using a prebuilt binary, you may want to install these things.
+Either way, see `<BUILD.md>`_.

 Curv uses OpenGL 3.3.
 The recommended configuration is a GPU made by Intel, AMD or Nvidia,